Burrow Surveyor

 Share this project

-The video above provides an overview of an inspection in action and showcases the final 3D model.
+The video above provides an impression of an inspection and what the final 3D model looks like.

 Specifications

-- Suitable for tunnels with a diameter of 20 cm or larger
+- Suitable for tunnels/spaces with a diameter of 20 cm or larger

-- Capable of mapping depths of up to 9 meters
+- Operates at depths of up to 9 meters

 Client